Home/Fruits/Dehydrated Peach

 How to Select

-Choose dehydrated peaches that are plump and have a vibrant color without excessive sugar coating.
+Choose dehydrated peaches that are plump and have a vibrant color without any signs of mold or excessive sugar coating.

 How to Store

-Keep in an airtight container in a cool, dark place to prolong shelf life.
+Keep in an airtight container in a cool, dark place to extend shelf life.

 Myths vs Realities